nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 #### Deleting an appointment: `da`

-Deletes a scheduled [appointment](#appointments) with the client.
+You can delete a scheduled [appointment](#appointments) with the client.
 This command should be used when the appointment has been cancelled with a client.

 **Format**: `da INDEX`